 The City will need to continue supporting programs working with Smart Columbus to drive adoption, find strategies to reduce the cost barrier to entry and reduce range anxiety misconceptions.
 Implementation and progress for this goal is tracked by the total percentage of all vehicle registrations that are zero emission vehicles (ZEV).
+To reach the 2030 target, it is expected that the portion of new vehicle sales will need to reach 30% ZEVs to reach the overall registration percentage of 15% of all vehicles.

-An EV Ready Ordinance requiring an equitable distribution of charging infrastructure at all new construction or major renovation projects, including affordable housing, should be implemented to increase the availability of charging stations.
-Through this, all Level 2 and DC Fast Charge (DCFC) permits should also be tracked on an annual basis to ensure an equitable distribution.
+A data-informed equitable distribution of charging infrastructure at all new construction or major renovation projects, including affordable housing, will also be important to drive adoption.
+Through these targets, implementation of all Level 2 and DC Fast Charge (DCFC) permits should also be tracked on an annual basis to ensure an equitable distribution.

-TARGETS EV Ready Ordinance implemented by 2025 10% ZEV registrations by 2030 100% ZEV registrations by 2050
+Equitable EV charging plan developed by 2025 EV Ready Ordinance implemented by

+15% ZEV registrations by 2030

+100% ZEV registrations by 2050
-GHG IMPACT

-2030 Reduction High - 264,312 tons

-2050 Reduction High - 1,546,108 tons
+2030 Reduction High - 264,312 MT 2050 Reduction High - 1,546,108 MT

-AGENCIES INVOLVED

 Lead Agency Smart Columbus

-Implementing Partners Public Service, Public Utilities, Building and Zoning, Clean Fuels Ohio
+Implementing Public Service, Public

+Partners Utilities, Building and

+Zoning, Clean Fuels

+Ohio